Alluxio/alluxio/docs/en/Getting-Started.md

 ---

 The simplest way to quickly try out Alluxio is to install it locally on a single machine.
-In this quick start guide, we will install Alluxio on your local machine, mount example data, and and perform basic tasks with the data in Alluxio.
+In this quick start guide, we will install Alluxio on your local machine, mount example data, and perform basic tasks with the data in Alluxio.
 During this guide, you will:

 * Download and configure Alluxio